Wednesday, January 20, 2021

 Weekend re-cap: 12 Fires, Alex Anthony Vineyards, Highlands

-Finding the first winery, 12 Fires, along a gravel side road between two larger wineries - a challenge, but well-rewarded.
+Finding the first winery, 12 Fires, along a gravel side road between two larger wineries was a challenge, but well-rewarded.
 These little out of the way places are always fun to find.
-We aren't ones for big crowded wineries or breweries.

-One of the owners conducted our tasting outside under the oaks and our visit was very relaxing and informative.
-I really love wineries that have loads of outside seating, especially on beautiful days like this.
+One of the owners conducted our tasting outside and our visit was very relaxing and informative.
 But there was only one of him and many more customers...so we said our goodbyes and headed back up the road to Johnson City.

 They had the friendliest owner and general manager!
-And their tasting room reminds me of Esperanza's - cozy/casual and chic with art and candles and some of the best wine.
+And their tasting room was cozy/casual and chic with art and candles.
 I'm sure we will be back again - they are on the way to and from Highlands.

-None of the furniture matched and the sparkly chandies were very pretty.
-I loved it.
-We said our goodbyes there, too, and headed to Highlands where we sat around a firepit until well after dark, made some spicy eggplant ravioli with Alfredo sauce for dinner, and enjoyed more wine, of course.
+We said our goodbyes there, too, and headed to Highlands where we sat around a firepit until well after dark, making some spicy eggplant ravioli with Alfredo sauce for dinner.
 The next day we slept in, ate a very late lunch, harvested some photos from Hubby's wildlife camera, and lounged around in our chairs.
 It was a very relaxing end to a fun weekend.
 Just what we needed!

 Gina